jquast/ucs-detect/docs/intro.rst

 -------------------

 ucs-detect contains auto-generated tables of codepoints and grapheme sequences derived from Unicode.org, UDHR data, and python wcwidth code.
-Therefor, ucs-detect tables should be updated
+Therefore, ucs-detect tables should be updated
 anytime:

 - new release or revisions of unicode.org data files